-2 Establish a New Wellness Center on Campus Plans are already underway to build a new wellness center
+2 Establish a New Wellness Center on Campus

 Plans are already underway to build a new wellness center, which will hold tremendous opportunity for the BHSU community.
 The wellness center can provide fitness assessments, offer fitness events like bike clubs, fun runs and camping trips, provide resources on nutrition, weight management, sleep health, alcohol and nicotine use, and offer daytime yoga classes for the university community.
 The fitness center may include a climbing wall and a fly fishing pond-amenities that will be attractive to everyone.